 - Increasing the portability of applications

-- Addressing the security challenges associated with integration of multiple applications, devices, and data sources
+- Addressing the security challenges associated with the integration of multiple applications, devices, and data sources

 - Facilitating the system to communicate changes in a scenario or convey new ideas through multiple channels to the right stakeholders